Skip to content

 heartbeat_interval_ms is a liveness contract, not just advisory metadata.
 Moltnet clients refresh read deadlines from it and respond to PING/PONG so stalled sockets fail fast instead of hanging forever.

 Sent by the client to bind the socket to one logical Moltnet attachment.
+It is the first client frame after HELLO.
+On reconnect, cursor carries the last processed event cursor.

 {